joseph118/movie-collection-app/README.md

 Webpack is configured to add the PostCSS loader which allows us to execute _autoprefixer_ and _postcss-pxtorem_ on CSS.
 For production builds, this would also include _cssnano_.

-The plugins' description is in the _Development server_ below;

 ### Development server

 The development server comes configured with BrowserSync which proxies the DEV environment, and as well as HMR.